jfw4jac/Robot-Arm-Manipulation-for-Accessibility/README.md

   source devel/setup.bash
   ```

 * Create a new terminal.
-Tip: Create a new terminal with the shortcut ctr + shift + t after the previous commands have been run.
+Tip: Create a new terminal with the shortcut ctrl + shift + t after the previous commands have been run.
   * Run the following commands.
 The commands below enable control and motion planning of the robotic arm.
   ```
   roslaunch swiftpro swift_control.launch